 Comfortable Temperature for Trekking

-The temperatures in May in all three climatic zones that the trails of Annapurna Circuit pass through are on the warmer side, ranging from 10°C to 30°C. However, the temperatures in the higher regions like Thorong La Pass are below freezing.
-The weather is also stable since chances of snowfall are minimal.
-But some regions might experience slight rainfall as the Monsoon is near.
+The temperatures in May in all three climatic zones that the trails of Annapurna Circuit pass through are on the warmer side, ranging from 10°C to 30°C. However, the temperatures in the higher regions, like Thorong La Pass, are below freezing.
+The weather is also stable since the chances of snowfall are minimal.
+However, some areas may experience slight rainfall as the monsoon approaches.
 So, trails are dry and safer to walk on.

 Longer Daylight Hours

-The daylight hours in May are longer, typically around 13 to 14 hours daily.
+The daylight hours in May are more extended, typically around 13 to 14 hours daily.
 This provides you with ample time to cover the daily distance.
 You can trek to your resting place comfortably without worrying about having to walk in the dark.
-You can also have more resting periods in between the trek.
+You can also have more resting periods between the treks.

 Blooming Flowers Everywhere